svenakela/testcafewrapper/README.md

 # PAPI-WORKER - BROWSER INTERACTION WRAPPER

-Wrapping the test tool [TestCafe](https://devexpress.github.io/testcafe/) with a REST interface making it possible to run test specs with an http request.
+Wrapping the test tool [TestCafe](https://devexpress.github.io/testcafe/) with a REST interface making it possible to run specs with an http request.

 ## Usage